Lozenge Tilings of a Hexagon and q-Racah Ensembles: Lozenge Tilings of a hexagon: Asymptotic Analysis

 as $n\to\infty$ where $\rho(t,x)$ is the density defined by

-where $\xi_-(x)\leq \xi_+(x)$ are the solutions to \eqref{eq:centraleqall} and $y(\xi)=q^{-\xi}+q^{\xi-b-c-2}$. \end{theorem} \begin{proof} Since the hexagon is compact domain the moment condition \eqref{ass: moment} is satisfied.
-Hence, the conditions in Theorem \ref{thm:LLNcontinuousfunctions} are satisfied.
-Note that $a(\xi;t)$ has is analytic in $\xi$ and \eqref{eq:conda} is satisfied.
+where $\xi_-(x)\leq \xi_+(x)$ are the solutions to \eqref{eq:centraleqall} and $y(\xi)=q^{-\xi}+q^{\xi-b-c-2}$. \end{theorem} \begin{proof} Since the hexagon is a compact domain, the moment condition \eqref{ass: moment} is satisfied.
+Hence, the conditions in Theorem~\ref{thm:LLNcontinuousfunctions} are satisfied.
+Note that $a(\xi;t)$ is analytic in $\xi$ and \eqref{eq:conda} is satisfied.
 Note also that a step function is Riemann integrable.
-From here we can apply our Theorem \ref{thm:LLNlpfunctions} and we use Proposition \ref{limit_shape_qracah} to further compute the limiting density $\rho(t,x)$. \end{proof}
+From here, we can apply our Theorem~\ref{thm:LLNlpfunctions}, and we use Proposition~\ref{limit_shape_qracah} to further compute the limiting density $\rho(t,x)$. \end{proof}

-Examples of $\rho(t,x)$ are graphed in Figure \ref{Fig: density}.
-As expected, the corners are frozen in all cases and the density there is either zero or one.
-The arctic curve is characterised by
+Examples of $\rho(t,x)$ are graphed in Figure~\ref{Fig: density}.
+As expected, the corners are frozen in all cases, and their densities are either zero or one.
+The arctic curve is characterized by

-Note that this is not an algebraic curve in the variables $t$ and $x$, but it is a degree two curve in the variable variables $\mu(t,x)$ and $q^{-t}$.
+Note that this is not an algebraic curve in the variables $t$ and $x$, but it is a degree two curve in the variables $\mu(t,x)$ and $q^{-t}$.
 Furthermore, the arctic curve has 6 points tangent to the hexagon in both real and imaginary cases.
-In the singular trigonometric case there are 2 tangential points and two non-differential points arctic curve, while in the singular real case there are 5 tangential points and one non-differential point on the arctic curve.
-The tangential points $(t,x )$ can be classified in two ways. \begin{corollary} Intersection points of the arctic curve and the boundary of hexagon are given by
+In the singular trigonometric case, there are two tangential points and two non-differential points on the arctic curve.
+In contrast, in the singular real case, there are five tangential points and one non-differential point on the arctic curve.
+The tangential points $(t,x )$ can be classified in two ways. \begin{corollary} Intersection points of the arctic curve and the boundary of the hexagon are given by

 and